Stephenson County warns of police impersonator making traffic stops

 During the course of the stop, the suspect asked for the motorist’s drivers license and insurance information, and returned both documents after briefly reviewing them at the driver’s window, according to the post.

-The suspect is a heavy-set white male appearing to be 30 to 40 years old; who is 5-foot-10-inches to 6-feet tall; short, dark hair; a thick, dark-colored mustache; and bushy eyebrows, according to Crime Stoppers.
+The suspect is a heavy-set white male appearing to be 30 to 40 years old; who is 5-foot-10-inches to 6-feet tall; short, dark hair; a thick, dark-colored mustache; and bushy eyebrows, Crime Stoppers reported.

 The suspect vehicle is a white SUV with a yellow stripe on the side, a black brush guard mounted on the front of the vehicle and a light bar mounted on top in a manner in which it extends past both front doors, according to the post.